 I have a FileInputStream.
 I would like to read character-oriented, line wise data from it, until I find a particular delimiter.
-Then I'd like to pass the FileInputStream, , to a library that needs an InputStream.
+Then I'd like to pass the FileInputStream, with the current position set immediately after the end of the delimiter line, to a library that needs an InputStream.

 I can use a BufferedReader to walk through the file a line at a time, and everything works great.
 However, this leaves the underlying file stream in

 BufferedReader br = new BufferedReader(new InputStreamReader(myFileStream))